robitalec/statistical-rethinking-colearning-2022/homework/week-03_Bella.md

 by S would open that pathway and create collider bias.
 So, I would only stratify by A.

+**CORRECTION:** collider bias does not influence our estimate of X-&gt;
+Y because collider is between A -&gt; S &lt;- U and U does not introduce an arrow into X so we can stratify by both!

 Dagitty confirms that stratifying by A and S is required to estimate the direct effect of X on Y: